-BACCALAUREATE OR ASSOCIATE DEGREE PROGRAMS: Graduating with Honors applies to degree students with outstanding academic achievement.
+3. Graduating with Honors- for Honor Students in the Masters, Baccalaureate or Associate Degree Programs: Graduating with Honors applies to degree students with outstanding academic achievement.
 The honors are based on a minimum of 30 credits (master degrees), 60 credits (associate degrees) or 120 credits (for baccalaureate degrees) at Florida National University and a GPA of no less than 3.50.
 Students receiving honors will be acknowledged during the commencement ceremony.
 These honors are as follows:

-HONOR REQUIRED CGPA
+Honor Required CGPA

 Summa Cum Laude 3.90 - 4.00

 Magna Cum Laude 3.70 - 3.89

 Cum Laude 3.50 - 3.69